onu-ui/onu-ui/docs/guide/quick-start.md

 Open a [issue](https://github.com/onu-ui/onu-ui/issues) to request help.

-If you take maybe some bugs, please use the `OnuUI Playground(todo)` to provide a minimal reproduction.
+If you submit any bugs, please use the `OnuUI Playground(todo)` to provide a minimal reproduction.

 ## Contributing